Car Dependency in Urban Accessibility

 Bicycling Facility Inequalities and the Causality Dilemma with Socioeconomic/Sociodemographic Change

-Transportation Research Part D - Ferenchak, Nicholas N., and Wesley E. Marshall
+Transportation Research Part D - Ferenchak, Nicholas N., and Marshall, Wesley

 Tracks 11,010 miles of bike facilities across 29 U.S. cities (2010–2019) to assess equity in distribution.
 People of Color received the lowest rates of facility installation overall, though bike lanes were concentrated in lower-income areas.
 Causality between facilities and neighborhood demographic change was weak — facilities followed rising incomes more than they caused displacement.